-- Subscription for this share class is reserved for: - 1) Investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands).
+- 1) Investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands), - or

-- o providina: - advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service. - 2) Institutional investors whose minimum initial subscription amount is EUR 500,000 for the P EUR and PB EUR shares and CHF 500,000 for the P CHF H share.
+- advisory service within the meaning of the European MiFID II regulation - individual discretionary portfolio management service.

+2) Institutional investors whose minimum initial subscription amount is EUR 500,000 for the P EUR and PB EUR shares and CHF 500,000 for the P CHF H share.